Tag: Kate Hoey

 The below Parliamentary question was asked by Kate Hoey on 2016-01-25.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what assessment his Department has made of recent trends in the relative size of the Shia population in Bahrain; and if he will make a statement.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what assessment his Department has made of the perceptions of the Shia in Bahrain as to the legitimacy of the Alkhalifa government in that country.

 Mr Tobias Ellwood

-On the matters of self-determination and legitimate government, we believe that governance of Bahrain is a matter for all political parties in Bahrain.
-That is why we encourage all political parties, including Al Wefaq who boycotted elections in November 2014, to engage constructively in political dialogue in order to reach an inclusive political settlement.
-Although we were disappointed by the opposition’s decision to boycott the 2014 elections, we commended the participation of a broad range of candidates which saw 14 independent Shia candidates win seats, of which three were women.
+We follow the political situation closely in Bahrain, including Shia interests.
+We encourage all political parties, to engage constructively in political dialogue in order to reach an inclusive political settlement.
+Despite the opposition’s decision to boycott the 2014 elections, we commended the participation of a broad range of candidates which saw 14 independent Shia candidates win seats, of which three were women.